Pencilfriend/Holo-Companion/README.md

 If running the compiled version for windows download Holo Companion #Ver Windows.exe *Windows may flag this as a virus.

-If people send me more maps and icons that they make I'll but them in the respective folders in this archive.
+If people send me more maps and icons that they make, I'll put them in the respective folders in this archive.